-For more information, refer to our website at www.ato.gov.au and search for Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+➢ For more information, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).

 The maximum net asset value test

 To pass this test, the total net value of your CGT assets must not exceed \$6 million.
 To work out the total net value of your CGT assets, you must add together the value of net assets for the following entities: